PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/6-references/1-webhook/README.md

 ### Subscription

 - `subscription.created` - Triggered when a subscription is created.
-- `subscription.updated` - Triggered when a subscription is updated.
-A plan upgrade will trigger this event.
+- `subscription.updated` - Triggered when a subscription is updated.\
+  A plan upgrade will trigger this event.\
+  A subscription renew will trigger this event.
 - `subscription.status-updated` - Triggered when a subscription's status changes.

 #### Difference between `subscription.updated` and `subscription.status-updated`